LeBenchmark/Interspeech2021/AST/README.md

 We describe the steps to reproduce our AST results presented in the paper (Section 5.3).

-The following table (corresponding to Table 5 in the paper) shows the results using different speech features on the dev/valid and test sets of CoVoST-2 and multilingual TEDx where `MFB` means log Mel filterbank, `W2V2` denotes wav2vec models trained on monolingual speech, and `XLSR-53` is the multilingual wav2vec model trained on [53 languages](https://arxiv.org/abs/2006.13979).
-Except for the 4 models named `W2V2-Fr-S/M` whhich are the ones that we trained on our collected datasets, all remaining models are off-the-shelf ones that we obtained from previous work.
+The following table (corresponding to Table 5 in the paper) shows the results using different speech features on the dev/valid and test sets of CoVoST-2 and multilingual TEDx.

 <table>
   <thead>